Gideb/Mini-projects/README.md

 # Mini-projects
-will contain various projects as and when i complete them.
+will be uploading various projects as and when i complete them.